ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/admin-cancel.md

 ## Closing your free trial of [!INCLUDE[prod_short](includes/prod_short.md)]

 If you signed up for the free trial and do not want to continue with [!INCLUDE[prod_short](includes/prod_short.md)], you can close your account at any time.
-We recommend that you export any data before you close your account.
+Před uzavřením účtu doporučujeme exportovat veškerá data.

 You must ask your Microsoft 365 administrator to remove the trial subscription from your company's account in the [Microsoft 365 admin center](https://admin.microsoft.com/).